The COVID-19 outbreak has highlighted systemic weak points across business and supply chains.

 An intense global downturn will, additionally, demand heavy lifting on the part of international institutions.
 This response must be comprehensive, multi-disciplinary and fast-moving.
 This is not a time for interstate bickering.
 Multilateralism may be in a dire state, but it is now the time to stick to the basics and synchronize across policy domains that are mutually agreeable.

 The COVID-19-induced crisis will lead to a broader paradigm shift in policymaking.
 One-sided policymaking will no longer suffice.
 A balanced and diversified approach across toolkits (monetary-fiscal-structural), actors (national, international) and time (short-term versus long-term impacts) is the global economy’s best bet in addressing the fallout that will ensue.
-Policy dominated by a strategic foresight and a targeted, potential-enhancing and resilience-strengthening approach is long overdue.
+Policy dominated by strategic foresight and a targeted, potential-enhancing and resilience-strengthening approach is long overdue.

 The health of the economy is also bolstered from the bottom up, and the COVID-19 outbreak has highlighted systemic weak points across business and supply chains.
 It is Schumpeterian creative destruction at its best.
 Supply shortages across “winning sectors,” such as food and medical supplies, indicate poor inventory management and analytics.
-Long lines outside stores and canceled online orders suggest a lack of digital presence and associated infrastructure.
+Long lines outside stores and cancelled online orders suggest a lack of digital presence and associated infrastructure.

 The disruption of supply chains means different things to different sectors.
 Some industries should rethink their excessive reliance on one country or region, such as China, while others should consider diversifying their sources.
 The current situation with supply chains highlights the need for business contingency plans geared toward being operational with minimal workers physically present.
-In any case, harnessing existing technologies, coupled with the constant reframing of business efforts seem to be the suitable foundation for a makeover in business.
+In any case, harnessing existing technologies, coupled with the constant reframing of business efforts seem to be a suitable foundation for a makeover in business.

-It is only March and we are at an inflection point in 2020.
+It is only March and we are at an inflexion point in 2020.
 The extent of change in our daily routines and the tyranny of uncertainty we are not accustomed to will be carved in our collective memory for many years to come.
 But as the saying goes, never let a good crisis go to waste.
 The global health crisis may be the catalyst for much-needed change across policymaking domains and business.
 This is a change that, in normal times, would slowly unfold for perhaps an entire decade.